Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 What to Expect at Your First Visit

-Your first visit focuses on examination.
-We will ask when the tremor occurs, whether it is at rest or with action, whether symptoms are one-sided, whether there is slowness or stiffness, and whether walking, balance, sleep, mood, constipation, or memory are affected.
+Your first visit focuses on the neurological examination.
+We will ask when the tremor occurs, whether it is present at rest or during activity, whether symptoms are one-sided, whether there is slowness or stiffness, and whether walking, balance, sleep, mood, constipation, or memory are affected.

-We will also review medicines, caffeine, thyroid history, diabetes, prior reports, and family history.
+We will also review medicines, caffeine use, alcohol history, thyroid disease, diabetes, previous reports, and family history.

 When to Seek Medical Evaluation